ChainMovers/suibase/docs/src/community/editors.md

 The browser updates as you change files under ~/suibase/docs/src

-Suibase uses [https://theme-hope.vuejs.press/guide/](https://theme-hope.vuejs.press/guide/) for additional markdown features.
+See [https://theme-hope.vuejs.press/guide/](https://theme-hope.vuejs.press/guide/) for advanced markdown features.

-Submit your changes as a pull request, just ask as needed (not as hard as it seems once you go through it once).
+Submit your changes as a pull request, just ask as needed (not as hard as it seems once you do it once).